eljn0/CNN_design_for_AD/README.md

 </center>

 ## References
-- Sheng Liu, Chhavi Yadav, Carlos Fernandez-Granda, Narges Razavian.
+- Sheng Liu, Chhavi Yadav, Carlos Fernandez-Granda, Narges Razavian, Eljan Guluyev.
 "On the design of convolutional neural networks for automatic detection of Alzheimer’s disease", in NeurIPS ML4H, 2019.